daltonclaybrook/gb-playground/notes/pokemon-maps.md

 * Switch to the ROM bank in `[wTilesetBank]`
 * Pointer is created to `[wCurrentTileBlockMapViewPointer]`.
 I am manually setting this variable in `world.asm` to match the value I observed when debugging the full Pokemon game.
 This pointer value is `[wOverworldMap]` + an offset determined at runtime based on the player's location in the map.
 The value I set (`[wOverworldMap] + $43`) is right in front of Ash's house.
 * Pointer is created to the destination address `[wTileMapBackup]`
 * A row of six tile blocks are copied to the destination.
-(The screen can display 20 tiles by 18 tiles, so this is just enough to fill the screen and then some)
+(The screen can display 20 tiles by 18 tiles, so this is just enough to fill the screen plus one block)
   * Blocks are made up of 4x4 tiles
   * In the `DrawTileBlock` procedure, each row of tiles for a specific block is copied.
 After a row has been drawn, the destination pointer is incremented by `$15` which equals `$04 * $06 - $03` (the width of a row in tiles minus the three times the destination pointer has already been incremented)
   * The other three rows in the block are copied this same way